Carers Support For Mental Health - Surewise

 We hope this guide has shown you that you are NOT alone, and there is a range of carers support for mental health.

-Surewise also offers carers insurance, giving liability cover in case of accidental property damage, injuries or legal expenses for extra protection and piece-of-mind.
+Surewise also offers carers insurance, giving liability cover in case of accidental property damage, injuries, or legal expenses for extra protection and peace of mind.
 Have a look and see if we have a policy for you.